 High Performance Computing

-BlueCrystal Phase 4 (BC4) is available to all HPC users at the University of Bristol it is capable of up to 600 trillion calculations per second.
-BC4 is capable of supporting large parallel jobs and has a number of Nvidia P100 GPUs.
+BlueCrystal Phase 4 (BC4) is available to all HPC users at the University of Bristol and is capable of up to 600 trillion calculations per second.
+The environment supports large parallel jobs and has a number of Nvidia P100 GPUs.
+Apply for access Costing your HPC research

 BluePebble

-BluePebble is available to researchers across the University of Bristol, it is targeted for high throughput computing, and also has a number of GPUs and accelerators, large memory and other specialised requirements.
+BluePebble is also available to all researchers across the University of Bristol and is optimised for high throughput computing.
+The environment has also got a number of GPUs and accelerators, large memory and other specialised requirements.
+Apply for access Costing your HPC research

 BlueCryo